martinwilli/clangcomplete/README.md

 ## Installation ##

-The plugin requires libclang and its Python bindings for the Python version gedit uses.
-Under Ubuntu 15.10, this is Python 3, and it can be installed
+The plugin requires libclang and its Python bindings for the Python version gedit uses, usually Python 3.
+LLVM 5 is known to work, and it finally comes with clang bindings for Python 3. _https://apt.llvm.org_ provides Debian/Ubuntu packages, but unfortunately _python-clang-5.0_ is for Python 2; one may move that packages files to a Python 3 site, though.
-using:

-		sudo apt-get install libclang1
-		sudo apt-get install python3-pip
-		sudo pip3 install libclang-py3

-Please note that your Python libclang binding might require a specific libclang-3.x.so.y library name it tries to dlopen().
+Please note that your Python libclang binding might require a specific libclang-v.x.so.y library name it tries to dlopen().
 Just create an appropriate symlink (in Ubuntu/x64 under /usr/lib/x86_64-linux-gnu/) until we have some support to find installed libclang libraries.